Group-6-June-EncodeSolidityBootcamp/Cosplay_Club/README.md

 - ✨Magic ✨

 **v0.2 changes:**
 - We're using **WORLD ID**; Voting is now more democratic, Anyone can vote! but you'll have to verify with WORLD ID to prove that you are human and are voting only once.
+Adding sybil-resistance and uniqueness features to our dApp.
 No cheating 👮‍♀️.

 ## Live Demo (on goerli)